 In the centre of Tõnis Vint’s work are visual images – from highly acclaimed artworks or a folk ornament on an everyday item, from a painting or a film, from ancient times or today, Europe or other continents.
 In all of these images, Vint seeks a regularity that would posit them as elements of the ancient common world-view and shared means of signification, as universal cosmogonic symbols.

-He has participated in various group exhibitions, the most recent include "Symmetrical Worlds – Mirrored Symmetries" in KUMU and "Euroland" in Temnikova & Kasela gallery.
+He has participated in various group exhibitions, the most recent include "Symmetrical Worlds – Mirrored Symmetries" at KUMU Art Museum and "Euroland" at Temnikova & Kasela, both 2017.